tejasvi2708/Network-Automation-Toolkit/README.md

  - Automating configuration deployment using Netmiko

  - Monitoring device interfaces via RESTCONF
+    Fetches the interface status from the device using RESTCONF.
+    Prints the status output to the terminal.
+    Creates a *timestamped .txt* file in the project directory containing the interface status (or error message).

  - Generating device configs using Jinja2 templates

  - Organizing device data with YAML-based inventory files

  - Secure and modular project structure for easy scaling
+ -  Monitor Interface via RESTCONF python monitor_status.py

 # Tools & Frameworks Used